-This season is slowly sputtering to an end, so the Stoko will be used almost on a daily basis, snow conditions allowing.
+When the season is sputtering to an end, so the Stoko will be used almost on a daily basis, snow conditions allowing.
 For sure I'll still be icing and carrying on stretching/massaging but those uncomfortable Donjoy braces are going to remain in the wardrobe and I will also be able to start trail running again, a lot sooner than if I didn't have the Stokos.

 How does the Stoko K1 work when running / ski touring?

-The weather's not too good at the moment after a decent spell of Summer with temps in the low to mid 20's so decided to see what my knee is like running, as we've done a couple of hikes, with me wearing the Stoko, and it's not been too bad on the downhill.
+With temps in the low to mid 20's I decided to see what my knee is like running, as we've done a couple of hikes, with me wearing the Stoko, and it's not been too bad on the downhill.